TalesOfDNA/CLONETIFY-IT/README.md

 # CLONETIFY-IT

-## Created by Mayra Banuelos @TalesOfDNA
+## Created by Mayra Banuelos @TalesOfDNA.
-   ### *Research Assistant at Brown University and Post-Bac Researcher at San Francisco State University.
+### *Research Assistant at Brown University and Post-Bac Researcher at San Francisco State University.*

    Sample videos and images are provided.